mohdfareed/machine-setup/README.md

   sourced by `config.zshenv`.
 - `keys/`: the SSH keys used by the machine; set up with `scripts.ssh`.

-These files can be loaded by calling `config.load_private_config(config_path: str)` in the machine's setup script, where `config_path` is the path to the private configuration directory containing the files.
+These files can be configured by calling `config.load_private_config(config_path: str)` in the machine's setup script, where `config_path` is the path to the private configuration directory containing the files, read from the command line arguments.

 ## macOS Backup